yatinsns/content-downloader/README.md

 #### Downloads links(with content) on current webpage.

 This extension aims at downloading content automatically from any [Rubytapas](https://www.rubytapas.com) screencast page.

-	Note: This only works for subscribed users.
+This only works for subscribed users.

 	Inspiration!!!